-In this and other articles we would like to introduce you not only to our LUCA systems and their use, but also to give you a detailed insight into the various possible combinations.
-We will also explain to you which picking systems fit together and how best to use them.
+We will introduce you to the LUCA systems and give you an insight into the various possibilities.
+We will also explain which systems fit together and how they are best used.

 What are picking systems?

-Not everyone takes the question for granted.
-That's how we're gonna answer them.
-Imagine a big camp.
-Many articles or semi-finished products are stored in shelves or on pallets.
-The customer or production orders a certain number of articles.
-We've all ordered something online, haven't we...?
+Imagine a big warehouse.
+Many articles or semi-finished products are stored on shelves or pallets.
+The customer or production orders certain articles.

-This is exactly where the picking systems come in.
-You are to support the employee in the warehouse during picking.
-Depending on the storage type, there are many requirements.
-LUCA is currently developing and supplying various picking systems to guarantee optimum performance and quality.
+This is exactly when the picking systems come into operation.
+They are supposed to support the employee in the warehouse.
 Read more about picking at Wikipedia.

 The best picking systems?

 Many scientists and researchers have been dealing with this question for several years.
-We are repeatedly asked whether there are picking systems that can do everything.
-The question is like, "Which car is the best?"
+The answer here is very simple:

 The main differences